 On March 15, 2018, the Board adopted a new funding policy.
-Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2017 actuarial valuation.
+Because of this new funding policy, the assumed investment rate of return was reduced from 7.40% to 7.30% for the June 30, 2017 actuarial valuation.
 In addition, based on the Board's new funding policy, the assumed investment rate of return was further reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2018 Measurement Date.
-Therefore, an assumption change from 7.50% to 7.30% was reflected in the calculation of the Total Pension Liability.

 Method and assumptions used in calculations of actuarially determined contributions.
-The actuarially determined contribution rates in the schedule of employer contributions are calculated as of June 30, three years prior to the end of the fiscal year in which contributions are reported (June 30, 2018 employer contributions were determined in the June 30, 2015 valuation).
+The actuarially determined contribution rates in the schedule of employer contributions are calculated as of June 30, three years prior to the end of the fiscal year in which contributions are reported (June 30, 2019 employer contributions were determined in the June 30, 2016 valuation).
 The following actuarial methods and assumptions were used to determine the most recent contributions reported in that schedule:

-Actuarial cost method Entry age

-Amortization method Level dollar, closed

-Remaining amortization period 18.2 years

-Asset valuation method 5-year smoothed market
+Actuarial cost method Amortization method Remaining amortization period Asset valuation method Inflation Salary increase